hvy/chainer-infogan/README.md

 - c<sub>1</sub> ~ Cat(K = 10, p = 0.1)
 - c<sub>2</sub> ~ Unif(-1, 1)
-- c<sub>3<sub/> ~ Unif(-1, 1)
+- c<sub>3</sub> ~ Unif(-1, 1)

-10 categorical and 2 continuous codes are sampled and concatenated with 62 noise variables z and then fed into the generator. k
+10 categorical and 2 continuous codes are sampled and concatenated with 62 noise variables z and then fed into a generator.
+Following are sample images created by a generator trained for 100 epochs on the MNIST training dataset of 60000 samples.

 ### c<sub>1</sub> - 10 Categorical

+Each row represent a one-hot categorical vector.
+The network learn the latent representations of the 10 different digits with some exceptions such as the digit 1.

 <img src="./samples/c1_categorical.png" width="512px"/>

 ### c<sub>2</sub> - Continuous, Interpolation

+Interpolating over c<sub>2</sub> shows that the network learns to distinguish the width of the digit.

 <img src="./samples/c2_continuous_0.png" width="512px"/>
 <img src="./samples/c2_continuous_9.png" width="512px"/>

 ### c<sub>3</sub> - Continuous, Interpolation

+Interpolating over c<sub>3</sub> shows that the network learns the orientations.

 <img src="./samples/c3_continuous_0.png" width="512px"/>
 <img src="./samples/c3_continuous_9.png" width="512px"/>